vankayalamanoj/Log_Analysis/README.md

 Logs Analysis Project, Part of the Udacity [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).

+## Overview

+In this project, we will work with fields representing from web servers such as HTTP's and URL paths.
+The web servers use the same database allowing the information to flow from the servers into the report.

 ## What it is and does:

 A Reporting page that prints out reports in a plain text format based on the data in the database.
 This reporting tool is a python program using the `psycopg2` module to connect to the database.